 My relative has been diagnosed with heart failure, what can I do to help?

 There are many ways in which you can help your relative cope with the day-to-day management of their heart failure.
-You may find it useful to go with your relative to their doctor appointments as the doctor will be able to suggest ways in which you can help, such as helping your relative to remember to take medicines, adjusting your own diet and being supportive in general.
+You may find it useful to go with your relative to their doctor appointments as the doctor will be able to suggest ways in which you can help, such as helping your relative to remember to take medicines, adjusting your own diet to suit the patient's diet restrictions, encouraging daily activity and being supportive during difficult periods.

 Are there any local support groups for caregivers?